RUCAIBox/RecBole/docs/source/user_guide/usage/significance_test.rst

 View Results
 -------------------------------------------------
-Finally, we can view the results of significant test from the terminal and :meth:`significant_test.txt`.
+Finally, we can view the results of significant test from the terminal and ``significant_test.txt``.